mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 Building on the concept of participatory culture [@jenkins_confronting_2009], where x and y, there are several streams of activity that are important to reference as foundational context for this study.

- The work of Livingstone is foundational in the area of home learning of digial technologies[@livingstone_digital_2018].
+The work of Livingstone is foundational in the area of home learning of digital technologies[@livingstone_digital_2018].

 Research exploring home game playing and digital activity uncovers material that families may bring into a non-formal game making process.